goetzrieger/ansible-labs-summit2020/content/ansible_collections/1-introduction/_index.md

 weight = 1
 +++

-This chapter will explain the theoretical knowledge to understand the importance of Ansible Collections, what they are and where existing collections can be found and consumed.
+This chapter will introduce you to your lab environment and introdoce you to the importance of Ansible Collections, what they are and where existing collections can be found and consumed.

 ## Your Lab Environment